Firionus/opengdtf/README.md

 A starting point to build a useful open-source [GDTF](https://gdtf-share.com/) libary in Rust.
-GDTF is a standard fixture format for entertainment lighting.
+GDTF is a standardized fixture format for entertainment lighting.

 :construction: Early initial development, not usable yet :construction:
 If you are interested in helping out, open a thread in the Discussions and say